-In this post I showed how to do some code analysis with PL/Scope and how the views and packages of the plscope-utils might simplify this task.
+In this post, I showed how to do some code analysis with PL/Scope and how the views and packages of the plscope-utils might simplify this task.
 However, these views and packages are based on dba_* views and it is sometimes not that easy to get such privileges for an additional user in a non-personal database instance.
-To simplify the use of PL/Scope even more, I thought it would be helpful to come up with a solution, which does not require the installation of database components and will work with pre version 12.2 connections as well.
-Hence I’ve build my first bundled XML extension for SQL Developer as part of the plscope-utils GitHub project.
+To simplify the use of PL/Scope even more, I thought it would be helpful to come up with a solution, which does not require the installation of database components and will work with pre-version 12.2 connections as well.
+Hence I’ve built my first bundled XML extension for SQL Developer as part of the plscope-utils GitHub project.

 plscope-utils for SQL Developer extends the database navigator tree by a “PL/Scope” node, context menus, detail views for PL/SQL units and some reports.

 Before you analyse code with PL/Scope you have to compile the packages, procedures, functions, triggers, types and synonyms after enabling PL/Scope in the current session.
 Using dbms_utility.compile_schema sounds like the right choice, but unfortunately, it is not enough.
 The documentation reveals why: “This procedure compiles all procedures, functions, packages, views and triggers in the specified schema.”… Ah, types and synonyms are not compiled.